eray-tasay/UniversityApp/README.md

 ```
 2) StudentPostService

-Students can be added either specifing department name or department id.
+Students can be added by either specifying a department name or a department id.

 /api/post/students/department/name
 /api/post/students/department/id